MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/automotive/ServiceOrderJobDetail.md

 ---
-title: ServiceOrderJobDetail - Common Data Model | Microsoft Docs
+title: ServiceOrderJobDetail in automotive - Common Data Model | Microsoft Docs
 description: Record of time, material or other information relating to the execution of a given service order job.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Service Order Job Detail
+# Service Order Job Detail in automotive

 Record of time, material or other information relating to the execution of a given service order job.